Chapter 3: Life at the Sandhills

 Adjusting to Life on a Farm

 In the beginning, the move from the modern city of Spokane to a dirt farm was very difficult for Mabel, the city girl.
 There were no friends within walking distance, and her family 100 miles away.
 When she looked out of the window, she saw dry land without grass or green shade trees and the wind blew dust every day.
 Mabel cried every day and told Russel “I won’t stay here”.
-She had left behind a clean, modern home with electrical appliances to move into a small tiny farm house shared with her father-in-law.
+She had left behind a clean, modern home with electrical appliances to move into a tiny farm house shared with her father-in-law.
 Mabel had to get used to an outdoor privy, water from a hand pump and life without electricity.
-Temperatures ranged from zero in the winter to over 100 degrees in the summer but home insulation was unheard of.
-Hot water for washing or cleaning came from putting a pot on the coal-fired cook stove and in summer months the heat from the stove seemed unbearable.
+Temperatures ranged from zero in the winter to over 100 degrees in the summer and home insulation was unheard of.
+Hot water for washing or cleaning came from a pot on the coal-fired cook stove.
+We pain at the thought of bending over the hot stove while the outside temperatures is above 100 degrees.
 Bathing was done in a large tub in the middle of the kitchen floor.
 The kids bathed first, then Mabel and last was Russel.

 When curtains appeared in the windows of Emery’s house, the neighbors became aware that a woman had moved in.
 The farm community was always eager to meet new residents.
 The first to visit was Leona Watson, and who came very first day.
 As Leona’s husband Alec was too busy to come, Leona climbed on one of the big old workhorses and rode the five miles to the Cline house.
 Half a mile eastward down the road the Murphy’s lived.
 They were much older than Russel and Mabel but they made a delightful set of substitute grandparents.
 “Skinny” and Laura Krause lived further along the road.
 One day near harvest time Mabel asked Laura how one prepared a meal for a large harvest crew.
 Laura said to just “fill ‘um up” with lots of potatoes and meat.
 Other neighbors included the afore mentioned Watsons, Currys, Pasleys, Williams’ and Blairs.
 Most of these people remained good friends for twenty years.